Curvy points, the perimeter, and the complexity of convex toric domains: Domains with staircases

 \begin{lemma} The sequences given by the cut length $\{{\rm Cut}(\Omega_n)\}_{n \geq 0}$ and Cremona length $\{cr(\Omega_n)\}_{n \geq 0}$ are unbounded. \end{lemma} \begin{proof}

 We first compute the Cremona length.
-We can perform one Cremona move to $(1;\bm{b}_n)$ which results in
+We can perform one Cremona move to $(1;\bm{b}(n))$ which results in

 as $b_1+b_2=1$.
+After deleting the zero the vector is ordered, so the tuple is reduced, since

-Now, $\Omega'_n$ cannot be reduced further as the vector is ordered.
-The Cremona length is then $2n+8$.
-A figure of $\Omega'_n$ can be seen in Figure~\ref{fig:3}.
-If we consider the order of singularity of the vertex highlighted in red in Figure~\ref{fig:3}, it is $\det =2n+5.$ Hence, by Corollary ~\ref{cor:cutLength}, the sequence $\{{\rm Cut}(\Omega_n)\}_{n \geq 0}$ is unbounded. \end{proof}
+Hence, the Cremona length is $2n+8$.
+One construction of $\Omega'_n$ can be seen in Figure~\ref{fig:3}.
+If we consider the order of singularity of the vertex labeled with a red star in Figure~\ref{fig:3}, it is $\det =2n+5.$ Hence, by Corollary ~\ref{cor:cutLength}, the sequence $\{{\rm Cut}(\Omega_n)\}_{n \geq 0}$ is unbounded. \end{proof}

-\begin{rmk} \rm There are many different ways in which one could cut triangles out of $T(b)$ to construct a domain with weights $(1; {\bf b}_n)$.
+\begin{rmk} \rm There are many different ways in which one could cut triangles out of $T(b)$ to construct a domain with weights $(1; \bm{b}_n)$.
 For example, because $b_2 + 2b_3 + (5+2n)b_4< 1$, all the cuts after the first one could be put along the same edge.
 In contrast to the realization pictured in Figure~\ref{fig:3}, this second choice of realization is not affine equivalent to its Cremona reduction.
 One could also distribute the $2n+5$ cuts of size $b_4$ among the different edges of $\Om(1; b_1,b_2,b_3^{\times 2})$.
 But, because these cuts are all of the same size and because a cut cannot be centered at a nonsmooth vertex, it is easy to check that if the domain $\Om(1; b_1,b_2, b_3^{\times 2}) $ is constructed to have $k$ vertices then however one adds the $2n+5$ cuts of size $b_4$ there has to be a vertex with order of singularity $\ge (2n+5)/k$.
 Thus, although these realizations might have different cut lengths, it follows from Corollary~\ref{cor:cutLength} that these cut lengths must tend to infinity with $n$. \end{rmk}

-The following proposition describes conditions under which a given sequence of classes $(\bE_k)_{k\ge 0}$ forms a staircase.